axhakani/axhakani/README.md

 - Thunderbird PGP Encryption
 </details>

-*Not as polished with the green dots down here ↓ but I'm working on it.* Thanks :grin:
+*Not as polished with the green dots down here ↓ but I'm working on it.* Thanks :grin: :octocat:

 <!---